charlescc9/RoboND-Kinematics-Project/writeup.md

 (theta 1 - 6) given the gripper end effector position and orientation.
-Since I placed joints 4, 5, and 6 in intersecting reference frames, I was able to kinematic decouple the position and orientation of the gripper end effector.
-This allowed me to calculate the first three joint angles using the wrist position, which I was able to get from the gripper end effector by performing a rotation and translation:
+Since I placed joints 4, 5, and 6 in intersecting reference frames, I was able to kinematic decouple the position and orientation of the gripper end effector, splitting the problem into inverse position kinematics and inverse orientation kinematics.
+I used inverse position kinematics to calculate theta 1 - 3.
+To do this, I first calculated the wrist (reference frames 4, 5, and 6) positions by performing a rotation and translation from the gripper end effector:
 ```
 R = R.subs({'r': roll, 'p': pitch, 'y': yaw})
 wx = px - dh_params[d7] * R[0, 2]